SjoerdKoop/vicon_control/README.md

 The user software is designed for ROS Lunar running on Ubuntu 16.04.
 The software on the robot is designed for a [BeagleBone Black](https://beagleboard.org/black)

-## Prerequisites
+# Installation

-Good practice is to always keep your system up to date
+Good practice is to always keep your system up to date before installing any software

 ```
 sudo apt-get update
 sudo apt-get dist-upgrade
 ```

+## Prerequisites

 Since the applications are build on the ROS framework, it is required to install and setup ROS to be able to run them.
 To do so, follow the instructions for your operating system in the [ROS Lunar installation guide](http://wiki.ros.org/lunar/Installation).